ChemeketaCS/csweb/content/assignments/cs290/current/10/_index.md

 You may need to refer to this [linux command line tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) or a [command line cheat sheet](https://files.fosswire.com/2007/08/fwunixref.pdf).

+## Login

+You need to log in and change your default password to something new.
+You will not be able to connect with an sftp client unless you do this first.

+You will connect to it using `ssh YOURNAME@x.x.x.x` where **YOURNAME** is your my.chemeketa username and **x.x.x.x** is the server address given in the assignment in elearn.

+You will be asked for your password (the default one is listed on the assignment in elearn).
+Once you enter it, you will be prompted to make a new password.

+* First you type the old password again, then the new one twice.
+* Then you are logged out automatically.
+Reconnect using your new password.

 ## Add a webpage

 nginx is set up to serve up static files from the folder `www` in your home